 No, we do not accept applications from students who are true freshman.
 Students must have completed their sophomore year by the program start.

 Yes, we do accept applications from undergraduate seniors graduating in Spring 2023, however we do not accept students who are applying to medical or graduate school in 2022 for possible admission in 2023.

 No. We only accept U.S. Citizens and Permanent Residents with a social security number.

 A food allowance is provided to be used for meals at dining facilities on campus.

-UM-SMART Fellows working in a lab receive a stipend of $4,400.
+UM-SMART Fellows working in a lab receive a stipend of $4,700.
 The stipend is paid in three payments over the course of the 10-week program.
-Due to the uncertain nature of the COVID-19 pandemic, the status of the program and stipend is currently tentative.

 Transportation costs to and from Ann Arbor up to $500 are reimbursed with receipts.